wishcoder/GcpResourceInventoryViewer/gcp_cloud_assets_inventory_queries.md

+# Use Cloud Asset Inventory for asset management and compliance
+## Cloud Asset Inventory is valuable for asset management and compliance, but not designed for real-time pod status monitoring

-## Cloud Asset Inventory to find all RUNNING resources in GKE, along with key considerations and insights:
+### Cloud Asset Inventory to find all RUNNING resources in GKE, along with key considerations and insights:

 ```
 (asset_type="container.googleapis.com/Deployment" OR